walterhwan/rail_authentication_notes/README.md

 # Ruby on Rails - Authentication Notes

-This document provide collection of short reference of how to write various rails code in a single page so it is easier to search
+This document provide collection of short reference of how to write various rails code in a single page so it is easier to search.
+However, it won't explain exactly how to use them.

 # Start Your Rails Project